What Are Biologics?

 - Stem cells and/or bone cells

 Your surgeon also may recommend using biologics during your surgery.
-Most commonly, they are used to help bone healing.
+In foot and ankle surgery, they are most commonly used to help bone healing.
 Many foot and ankle surgeries involve fusions, or trying to get two or more separate bones to become one.
-It can be difficult for bones

 Risks and Complications